lufy90/Blog/README.md

+## ssgit

+#About this app
 This is a very simple dajngo blog app.
 Only appropriate for linux OS
 Django version: 1.10.4
 OS: Centos 7.0
 Python: 2.7
 Requires:
-pip install django-tinymce
+pip install django-tinymce uwsgi

-How to test with this app
+#Try this app:
 1. Clone the codes to your linux:
    # git clone git@github.com:lufy90/Blog
-2. Edit the setting.py about the host address, change the address to you
+2. Edit the setting.py about the host address, change ALLOWD_HOSTS to your
    address:
    # vim blog/setting.py
    ALLOWED_HOSTS = [u'192.168.10.10']
-3. Create /etc/my-blog.cnf
+3. Then you can run the server with in Blog directory:
+   # ./manager runserver 0.0.0.0:8000
+4. Create super user
+   # ./manager.py createsuperuser
+5. Change user password
+   # changepassword

+#Deploy this app as your real blog:
+The former trying steps are just for your preview of this app.
+If you're willing to make it run as a real blog, then do the next steps:
+1. touch mysql config file:
-   # vim /etc/my-blog.cnf
+cat /etc/my-blog.cnf
 [client]
 database = <dbname>
-   user = <mysqluser>
+user = <dbuser>
-   password = <password>
+password = <dbpassword>
 default-character-set = utf8

-4. Then you can run the server with in Blog directory:
-   # ./manager runserver 0.0.0.0:8000
-   Or, if you have a proper uwsgi set and nginx, ./start.sh could deploy a
-      django + uwsgi + nginx
-   framework.
-5. Create super user
-   # ./manager.py createsuperuser
-6. Change user password
-   # changepassword
+2. Edit blog/setting, set the DATABASES to be using db_mysql:
+DATABASES = db_mysql

+3. Then run:
+./start.sh

 If you have the right firewall and network configuration, now the site can be visited from browser: http://192.168.10.10:8000

-Sample for nginx setting:
+#Sample for nginx setting:
 --------------------------------------------------------------------------
-# blog.conf
+cat blog.conf
 upstream django {
     server unix:///home/Blog/socket/blog.sock;
 }